Ingredients in sour cocktails

 Citrus - sour component

-At its simplest, the sourness of citrus juice is balanced with sugar - mostly sugar syrup and that may be a flavoured syrup e.g. raspberry in syrup in the gin-based Clover Club and grenadine in the applejack based Jack Rose.
+At its simplest, the sourness of citrus juice is balanced by sugar - mostly sugar syrup and that may be a flavoured syrup e.g. raspberry in syrup in the gin-based Clover Club and grenadine in the applejack-based Jack Rose.
 As many shun processed sugar so alternative sweeteners such as honey and agave syrup have become popular in Sours.
-Liqueurs also remain an important balancing Sour ingredient and, in some cases, such as in the Amaretto Sour, liqueurs can play the combined role of base, modifier and sweetener.
+Liqueurs also remain an important balancing ingredient and, in some cases, such as in the Amaretto Sour, liqueurs can play the combined role of base, modifier and sweetener.

-As Robert Vermiere says on the Sours page in his Cocktails - How to Mix Them, "A few drops of egg improve all Sours."
+As Robert Vermeire says on the Sours page in his 1922 Cocktails: How to Mix Them, "A few drops of egg improve all Sours."

 Early sours did not include egg white and egg isn't an ingredient in the Sours in Jerry Thomas' 1862 The Bar-Tenders Guide.
 Egg white first appears 30 years later in William Schmidt's 1892 The Flowing Bowl.